-In addition to our own community-based programs The VFC supports a multitude of organizations throughout the Lower Mainland, including the BC Professional Fire Fighters’ Burn Fund, VGH+UBC Hospital Foundation, Muscular Dystrophy Canada, Vancouver Hospice Society, Juvenile Diabetes BC, BC Kidney Foundation, Heart & Stroke Foundation of BC, BC Cancer Research, Lower Mainland Christmas Bureau, C.H.I.L.D.
+In addition to our own community-based programs The VFC has supported a multitude of organizations throughout the Lower Mainland, including the BC Professional Fire Fighters’ Burn Fund, VGH+UBC Hospital Foundation, Muscular Dystrophy Canada, Vancouver Hospice Society, Juvenile Diabetes BC, BC Kidney Foundation, Heart & Stroke Foundation of BC, BC Cancer Research, Lower Mainland Christmas Bureau, C.H.I.L.D.
 Foundation, and many more.

 During the Great Depression, Firefighters provided food and clothing to the underprivileged on what became know as “Sunshine Days”.
 Vancouver Firefighters have continued this tradition over decades as they donate both their time and money to support a wide variety of important charitable causes.

-The Vancouver Firefighter Charities (VFC) is an organization operated entirely by the Firefighter employees of Vancouver Fire and Rescue Services (VFRS).
-While the VFC operates its own events, under its own direction, it does so with support from the VFRS, through provision of fire apparatus and other considerations at some of the events that the chariable contributes to.
+The Vancouver Firefighter Charities (VFC) is an organization operated entirely by the Firefighter employees of Vancouver Fire Rescue Services (VFRS).
+While the VFC operates its own events, under its own direction, it does so with support from the VFRS, through provision of fire apparatus and other considerations at some of the events that the charitable contributes to.
 This support is very much appreciated.